All Episodes

 While I know that there is absolutely no way you can tell whether or not we've already had coronavirus, is there a test available yet to look for the antibodies to see if maybe we've already had it?

-I do know about this because I I have to, for my job, read about this.
+I do know about this because I have to, for my job, read about this.

-There there was there was research that if you are type A, if you have a blood a uh type A blood type, that there is a greater vulnerability.
+There was research that if you are type A, if you have a type A blood type, that there is a greater vulnerability.

-I did see that very that those very comments being made.
+I did see that very comments being made.

 Dr. Pete, your thoughts.

-So there is a correlation between the type of uh blood you have and how you're gonna respond to various illnesses, and that relates to the underlying genetic basis for the interaction between the virus and the host and and how they end up doing.
+So there is a correlation between the type of blood you have and how you're going to respond to various illnesses, and that relates to the underlying genetic basis for the interaction between the virus and the host and how they end up doing.

 But relative to a test that exists now, the convalescent plasma would be able to test for that, but I'm not sure if it's widely available.